 Updated August 6, 2020

-Like most animals, turkeys are happiest when they have lots of space to roam and explore, and have an indoor space that protects them from the elements.
+Like most animals, Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. are happiest when they have lots of space to roam and explore, and have an indoor space that protects them from the elements.
 While predators can be a concern for mammalian residents, turkeys and other bird species are especially vulnerable, so it is important to keep predator-proofing in mind when designing both indoor and outdoor spaces.

 Indoor Living Spaces For Turkeys

-A barn, shed, or garage can make a suitable indoor living space for turkeys so long as certain guidelines are followed.
-Whether you are building something from scratch or turning a prefab or pre-existing structure into a turkey living space, you’ll need to take certain steps to ensure the space is appropriate for your residents.
+A barn, shed, or garage can make a suitable indoor The indoor or outdoor area where an animal resident lives, eats, and rests. for turkeys so long as certain guidelines are followed.
+Whether you are building something from scratch or turning a prefab or pre-existing structure into a Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. living space, you’ll need to take certain steps to ensure the space is appropriate for your residents.
 There are many factors to consider when determining how much space turkeys need; there is no magic number we have to offer.
 Not all residents are going to do well with the general recommendations offered online or even those offered by established sanctuaries, so you’ll need to be prepared to increase their living space if that’s what they need.

 It seems very few sanctuaries offer concrete guidelines for the bare minimum amount of space turkeys need.
 Farm Sanctuary and Global Federation of Animal Sanctuaries offer recommendations, but keep in mind that these are minimums, so you should strive to provide more space to your residents.